twlkyao/AndroidCloud/README.md

 ##TODO list

-1. The apk check on the Android side.
+<del>1.
+The apk check on the Android side.</del>
+2. Fix the FileObserver's jump condition(When to start another Activity).